 Gemtuzumab ozogamicin: A drug made up of an antibody that specifically recognizes CD33 (a protein found on leukemia cells) and a chemotherapy drug.

 Treatments for any medical condition can cause side effects.
-The side effects you may experience can vary depending on the treatment, i.e., chemotherapy/targeted therapy, and your overall health.
+The side effects you may experience can vary depending on the treatment (i.e., chemotherapy/targeted therapy) and your overall health.
 For most people, side effects are temporary and will go away after treatment has finished or following changes to the treatment regimen, such as altered dosing.

 Common side effects of treatment for acute myeloid leukemia include tiredness, increased risk of infection (impaired immune system), nausea, vomiting, hair loss, rashes, and low levels of red blood cells (anemia).
-Your leukemia specialist should advise you of the common side effects associated with any treatment you may have.
+Your leukemia specialist should advise you of the common side effects associated with any treatment you may receive.

 If you have any questions or concerns regarding treatment options, clinical trials, or side effects, reach out to your leukemia specialist.